Frequently Asked Questions

 - Mid-March: Award letters to interviewed candidates will be mailed no later than this date.

 All scholarship applicants, including those we do not interview, will remain in the scholarship applicant pool until all scholarships are awarded and accepted.
-We will not notify scholarship applicants who do not receive a scholarship.

 Will you accept and use the official high school transcripts and SAT and ACT scores that I have sent with my freshman application?